TechCrunch

 As with so many startup stories, Taylor and Raushenbush stumbled on their gap in the market by accident.

-The pair were working at Y Combinator — Taylor, an engineer originally from Glasgow in Scotland, had been devising tools for YC to help it manage the huge inbound volume of applications it was receiving for its incubator.
-(Sidenote: one offshoot of that was the Startup School that the company created to better address working with startups on a more regional level: Taylor built that.)
+The pair were working at Y Combinator — Taylor, an engineer originally from Glasgow, Scotland, had been devising tools for YC to help it manage the huge inbound volume of applications it was receiving for its incubator.
+(Side note: One offshoot of that was the Startup School that the company created to better address working with startups on a more regional level: Taylor built that.)

 As a side project, he and Nick had come up with a page builder based on Ruby on Rails.
 It wasn’t getting much traction, but a friend of Nick’s, who worked for an e-commerce agency, said that if the two could tweak it for building e-commerce pages specifically, his agency would use it and even pay them.